mat2k89/Decay-Chains/1 - Isomers and Single Decays.md

 Write code able to read the ENDF data files and extract the half-life and decay mode of a given isomer.
 Given the name of a file (without any path prefix) your code should be able to open the file and find:
 * the half-life and convert it to a decay rate in units of 1/s (noting this will be zero for stable isomers)
-* the decay mode and the effect this has on the atomic number, atomic mass, and energy state number of the decaying isomer
+* the decay mode and so the effect this has on the atomic number, atomic mass, and energy state number of the decaying isomer.
+If the isomer is stable, the change on the atomic number and aotmic mass should both be considered zero.

+For instance:
+* Providing the filename ```dec-002_He_004.endf``` should be found to have a decay rate of 0/s and a corresponding change to atomic number of 0 and atomic mass of 0
+* Providing the filename ```dec-002_He_006.endf``` should be found to have a decay rate of $\frac{\ln{2}}{806.7\textrm{ms}}$ = 0.859/s and a corresponding change to atomic number of -1 and atomic mass of 0

 ### Activity 1C